Sabrina Ferilli

 Sabrina Ferilli (born 28 June 1964) is an Italian theatre and film actress.
 She has won five Nastro d'Argento (including a special award in 2016 for civil engagement for her performance in Me, Myself and Her), a Globo d'oro, six Ciak d'oro and received four David di Donatello nominations.
 In 2013, she was a protagonist of the Oscar-winning film The Great Beauty directed by Paolo Sorrentino.

 Early and personal life

 Ferilli was born in Rome on 28 June 1964.
 Her father, also from Rome, was a spokesman for the Italian Communist Party in the region of Lazio, and her mother, who grew up in Fiano Romano, was a housewife and native of Caserta, Southern Italy.
-She attended the liceo classico Orazio ("Horatius classical high school") in Rome.
+She attended the liceo classico Orazio ("Horace Classical High School") in Rome.
 After having unsuccessfully attempted to enter the Centro Sperimentale di Cinematografia in Rome, she began her career as a film actress in secondary parts, acting in Sweets from a Stranger by Franco Ferrini, and small roles in second-tier films at the end of 1980s.

 Ferilli was married to Italian lawyer Andrea Perone from 2003 to 2005.
 Since 2011, she has been married to manager Flavio Cattaneo.